by Texas Homesteader~

-So dinner preparation is as easy as heating up the stuffed peppers, steaming some sliced carrots with rosemary from the back porch, frying up red potatoes, and adding some fresh bread to round out the meal.
+So dinner preparation is as easy as heating up the stuffed peppers, steaming some sliced carrots with rosemary from the back porch, frying up red potatoes, and adding some Homemade Bread to round out the meal.

 For dessert we’ll keep it simple by opening a chilled can of vanilla pears I canned last fall and serving them up in bowls with sweet blueberries sprinkled on top.
 Delicious, healthy and simple.
 C’mon y’all, you know I’m all about simple cooking!